roman-milk/roman-milk.github.io/prof-blackmailed.md

+===

- ****** A Professor is Blackmailed Ch.
-05 ****** bydawn1958© To survive, Kerri willed her brain into another universe and watched the action unfold as if she were someone else.
+To survive, Kerri willed her brain into another universe and watched the action unfold as if she were someone else.
 She must resist; she must halt the session before something drastic occurred and Kerri shut her eyes tightly.
 Rolling her head back so her face tilted away from the ugly teacher, she welcomed the loss of sight.

  There was a major problem with her strategy.
 Mr. Tovell devoured the raw clitoris and sucked as hard as he could.
 All of a sudden a short, fat finger pierced her quiet sphere.
 He pumped it like a madman and allowed the fingernail to rake over the tender, vaginal walls.
 "Oh gawd, no... no... don't, oh don't," she cried.
 Kerri wasn't begging the vile man to stop; she was pleading for her soul to remain strong.